datafoodconsortium/taxonomies/README.md

 ## Contributing

-These vocabularies should be edited with our VocBench instance, a dedicated web application that you can find at: https://vocbench.datafoodconsortium.org/vocbench3/.

-On ce you have created your account, ask and administrator to confirm your account so he/she gives you the appropriate access.

-When new modifications are made, the RDF and JSON-LD files must be exported from VocBench.
-Before pushing to this repository, be sure to update the `CHANGELOG.md` file.
-Depending on the nature of the changes, a new GitHub release might be created.
+To request a change in these taxonomies please open an issue.

+We will discuss together about how we can integrate your needs as best as possible.

+Then, a member of the DFC ontology team will edit the taxonomies files to reflect the changes and commit them to the repo.
+He/She __must also update the CHANGELOG.md file__ and __release a new version__.
+The Github release __must contain all the RDF and JSON files as assets__.

+Thank you!

+*Previous workflow: until the 23th of February 2023, we have tried to use VocBench (VB), a collaborative web application to manage taxonomies.
+But we had trouble using it because there is no versionning and the dataset is shared between all the users.
+We needed a mecanism of proposal that VB is not providing.*